fandreuz/open-data-repository-server/presentation/slides.md

 - We want a scalable model w.r.t. number/structure of datasets stored
   - One table (collection) per dataset
 - All dataset metadata entities together, in a separate table (`dataset-metadata`)
-- Metadata common to the whole collection stays in a separate table (`collections-metadata`)
+- Metadata common to the whole collection stay in a separate table (`collections-metadata`)

 ---